 WHAT TO BRING

-Sleeping bag • Air or foam mattress • Tent or tube tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • Camera & film • Sun block • Lip ointment • Plastic water bottle or canteen
+*Sleeping bag • *Air or foam mattress • *Tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Wool Sweater and/or Fleece Jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Batteries (packed separately) • Extra plastic bags • Day bag (Ziploc plastic) • waterproof camera • Sun block • Lip ointment • Personal water bottle

-Rain jacket and pants • Fishing license and gear (hard shell case) • Snorkel & face mask • Reading material • Journal & pen • Cards or games • Extra beer, wine, soft drinks or favorite evening libations (no glass except wine; we’ll pack these for you.
-SMRT provides some beer, wine and juice.)
+Rain jacket and pants (check the weather) • Fishing license and gear (hard shell case) • Snorkel & face mask • Reading material • Journal & pen • Cards or games • Extra beer, wine, soft drinks or favorite evening libations (no glass except wine; we’ll pack these for you).

 For further information on any of our rafting trips, call Marty at 209.591.8027